zuccha/smw-code/uber-asm/custom_status_bar/docs/markdown/features.md

 | :------------------------------------------------------------------: |
 |                     Elements with custom symbols                     |

-Notice that the newly designed status bar makes use of a couple of graphics that are not present in the original _GFX28_ (e.g., the heart before the lives counter).
+Notice that the newly designed status bar makes use of a few graphic tiles that are not present in the original _GFX28_ (_e.g._, the heart before the lives counter).
 This is because this UberASM comes with a modified _GFX28_ that you can import in your hack.
 Usage is completely **optional** and it's not the default.
 In this guide we will use images that make use of it.